 - The frequency that a particular change event and incident occurred.

-You can identify an intelligent change correlation by viewing the context under the change event title that displays:
+You can identify an intelligent change correlation by viewing the context under the change event title:

 Similar incidents have previously occurred with changes like this

-Not at this time, but we are interested to learn about what you would like to accomplish, please contact our Support team with your use cases and feedback.
+Not at this time.
+We’d be interested to learn about what you would like to accomplish.
+Please contact our Support team with your use case and any feedback.

 Not at this time.
-Change events must be sent to a service-specific integration key.
+Change events must be sent to a service-level integration key.